-The COIN proposed research group (COINRG) will explore existing research and foster investigation of “Compute In the Network” and resultant impacts to the data plane.
+The COIN research group (COINRG) will explore existing research and foster investigation of “Compute In the Network” and the resulting impacts of programmability in the data plane.
 The goal is to investigate how to harness and to benefit from this emerging disruption to the Internet architecture to improve network and application performance as well as user experience.
-COIN will encourage scrutiny of research solutions that comprehend the re-imagining of the network to be a place where routing, compute, and storage blend.
+COIN will both review existing work as well as to encourage research solutions that comprehend the re-imagining of the network to be a place where routing, compute, and storage blend.

-COIN will address both controlled environments such as DCN and the ongoing shift from data center (DC) toward edge computing and will debate whether this shift can be viewed as a cloud continuum.
-COIN specifically will focus on the evolution necessary for networking to move beyond packet interception as the basis of network computation.
-While existing DCs employ rudimentary languages for programming switch, richer programmability is required to support emerging workloads, such as edge network analytics, machine learning and deep learn.
-Such applications not only need access to more general-purpose languages, but also need to operate in conjunction with local and remote caches, dynamic control points, and data stewardship.
+COIN will address the ongoing shift from data center (DC) toward edge computing and will debate whether this shift can be viewed as a cloud-edge continuum.
+COIN specifically will focus on the evolution necessary for networking to move beyond packet interception as the basis of network operation and into computation.
+WCOIN also wants to move beyond rudimentary languages for programming switches into the richer programmability that is required to support emerging workloads, such as edge network analytics, machine learning and deep learn.
+Such applications not only need access to more general-purpose languages, but also need to operate in conjunction with local and remote caches, computing resources, dynamic control points, and data stewardship.

 Orchestration of end-to-end resources between the DC network and the edge is another key topic to address in COIN.
 In particular, the RG will examine orchestration with increasingly heterogeneous distributed components and draw inspiration from current approaches (e.g., Kubernetes, Swarm) that are likely to need updating, extending, and/or simplifying in multi-domain network environments.